010001000100000101000001/fightvault/README.md

 ## User Stories

+Must have, Should have, Could have or Won't have labels have been assigned to my User Stories based on level of importance for a MVP (Minimum Viable Product) and for fututure iterations.
+They are available to view in my Projects section here on Github.
+Each user story is assigned points based on estimated time taken to develop each user story.

+The goal of MVP development is to test the product viability, gather user feedback, and validate the idea before investing more time and resources into developing the product further.

 ### View a Page of Posts

 **As a Site User, I can view a list of recent posts on the home page so that I can quickly find new content.**